pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/stack.md

 broomellc/test                            2 weeks ago              121
 ```

-Note that stack names may be partially qualified when they are associated with a given organization or project different from the default for the context.
+Stack names in the listing will be partially qualified if they are associated with an organization or project different from the default for the context.

 ## Select a stack